Court in Myanmar again finds Suu Kyi guilty of corruption | Law-Order

 Her previous convictions had landed her with a total of 26 years' imprisonment.

-''From start to finish, the junta grabbed whatever it could to manufacture cases against her with full confidence that the country's kangaroo courts would come back with whatever punitive judgments the military wanted," Phil Robertson, deputy Asia director of Human Rights Watch, said in an emailed statement.
-"Due process and a free and fair trial were never remotely possible under the circumstances of this political persecution against her."
-The end of the court cases against Suu Kyi, at least for now, raises the possibility that she would be allowed outside visitors, which she has been denied since she was detained.
+Cases against Suu Kyi were manufactured and court verdicts predetermined by the military, Phil Robertson, deputy Asia director of Human Rights Watch, said in an emailed statement.
+“Due process and a free and fair trial were never remotely possible under the circumstances of this political persecution against her,'' he added.

-The U.N., after its special envoy Noeleen Heyzer met in August with Senior Gen. Min Aung Hlaing, announced the head of Myanmar's military-installed government, that he "expressed openness to arranging a meeting at the right time" between her and Suu Kyi.
-A statement from the military government said: ''Depending on the circumstances after the completion of the judiciary process, we will consider how to proceed."
-Due to her age, the 33 years in prison that Suu Kyi now faces "amount to an effective life sentence against her," said Robertson.
+An August statement from the military government said that, ''depending on the circumstances after the completion of the judiciary process, we will consider how to proceed.”
+Due to her age, the 33 years in prison that Suu Kyi now faces “amount to an effective life sentence against her,” said Robertson, adding that the convictions were aimed at keeping her out of politics and undermining her party's landslide 2020 election victory.

-"The Myanmar junta's farcical, totally unjust parade of charges and convictions against Aung San Suu Kyi amount to politically motivated punishment designed to hold her behind bars for the rest of her life,'' he said.
-"The convictions aim to both permanently sideline her, as well as undermine and ultimately negate her NLD party's landslide victory in the November 2020 election."
-Suu Kyi is currently being held in a newly constructed separate building in the prison in Naypyitaw, near the courthouse where her trial was held, with three policewomen whose duty is to assist her.

-Allowing access to Suu Kyi has been a major demand of the many international critics of Myanmar's military rulers, who have faced diplomatic and political sanctions for their human rights abuses and suppression of democracy.
+Nay Phone Latt, a spokesperson for the National Unity Government opposition group, charged Myanmar's judiciary with being “completely unjust.”
+He said in a online message that the ruling military council might release Suu Kyi and other prisoners or make similar gestures if it is necessary for their own interests, but revolutionary forces would move forward without losing sight of their goal of a democratic federal union without the involvement of the military.

 Her tough stand against the military rule in Myanmar turned her into a symbol of nonviolent struggle for democracy, and won her the 1991 Nobel Peace Prize.